StanPlatinum/elf-respect/dyninst_basic_example/README.md

 Necessary tools: g++, boost, libelf, libdwarf, libtbb (all can be installed via the 'apt install' command)

 Actually you can avoid this since boost, libelf, libdwarf, and libtbb will be downloaded and installed from source code during installing dyninst.
+In this case, you must set your boost, elfutil, tbb, or dwarf header/lib path in ~/.bashrc and in your applications' Makefile.

 ### Compile Dyninst
 Download the source code from github: